History of Buddha - Facts and Fiction

 Spiritually he hadn't achieved anything.

-In this desperation Siddharta, the sage of Shakyas remembered some easy meditation techniques he had used as a boy.
+In this desperation Siddharta remembered some easy meditation techniques he had used as a boy.

-He decide to give up the ascetic life except his meditation practice.
+He decide to give up the ascetic life except the meditation practice.

-He experienced the first Buddhist enlightenment and said again: All the world is already already enlightened.
+Buddhist enlightenment and he said again: All the world is already already enlightened.

-The story of Buddha's shortcut to enlightenment a workaround ascetic practices challenged the brahim teachings of his time.
+The story of Buddha's shortcut to enlightenment without ascetic practices challenged the traditional teaching of his time.

-His friends left him but came back when he proved his supreme Buddhahood through supernatural spiritual abilities (abhijna).
+Friends left him but came back after he'd proved his supreme Buddhahood through supernatural spiritual abilities (abhijna).

-Some examples: he travelled long distances through the air, he fought the queen of the snakes with fire and discovered the thoughts of a follower, who wanted to kill him.
+Some examples: he travelled long distances through the air, he fought the queen of the snakes with fire and discovered the thoughts of a man, who wanted to kill him.

 The Buddha attracted hundreds of followers during his exceptional long life and died from eating a rotten meal, perhaps pork although other legends talk about poisonous vegetable.